 Are you a safe searcher?
 Think carefully about what search terms you use and which search providers you go through.

-we have left the activies below as the children think we need to be safe all year round and parents may want to still use the resources.
+Below are some Safer Internet Day activities that the eCadets think could be helpful to be stay safe all year round and parents may want to still use the resources.

 Ages for Social Media according to their policies as of December 2017.